len-rtz/bullinger-patristic-annotations/docs/church-fathers.md

   The manually completed list of church fathers with their GND-ID and Wikipedia article link.

 - **'church-fathers-gnd-cc.csv'**
+  The result of the script that loads the 'manual-church-fathers-gnd.csv', queries the Corpus Corporum database for each church father using their GND ID, extracts the corresponding CC ID

 ## Data Sources and Methodology